bruchh/co-creating/toolkit/docs/bringing-young-people-and-city-leaders-together/legal-and-ethical-considerations.md

 ## Legal and ethical requirements checklist

-Use this checklist to ensure your 'Co-creating our city' project meets legal and ethical requirements:
+Use this checklist to ensure your 'Co-Creating Our City' project meets legal and ethical requirements:

 ### Consent to participate
 - [ ] The laws and research ethics guidelines for my country/local area checked